MathHubInfo/mhd/README.md

 The top-level structure of this repository consists of a standard [Django](https://www.djangoproject.com/) project.
 There are six apps:

-- `mdh`: The main entry point.
+- `mhd`: The main entry point.
 Contains a `utils/` package used by other apps.
 - `mhd_schema`: Stores schema of MDH data.
 Home of the `Collection` and `Property` tables.
 - `mhd_data`: Stores all concrete MDH data.
 Home of the `Item` and all `Codec` tables.
 - `mhd_provenance`: Stores meta-information about MDH data.
 Home of the `Provenance` tables.
-- `mdh_test`: Test-only app for specific test models
+- `mhd_test`: Test-only app for specific test models
 - `mddl_catalog`: Catalog of specific MDDL items, currently only codecs.

 Currently, MDH depends only on Django and [Django Rest Framework](https://www.django-rest-framework.org/).